 None of these systems, however, will do the job alone.
 You will want to research the type of allergens or particles you are looking to remove of and choose a purifier accordingly.
 To maximize benefits, you should also keep your home well ventilated and avoid indoor smoking.

 Air Purifiers cover a wide range of devices, from portable to whole-home purifiers, all at varying costs.
-Every type of air purification system is unique and focuses on the removal of specific group of elements: bacteria/viruses, allergens, odors, to name a few.
+Every type of air purification system is unique and focuses on the removal of a specific group of elements: bacteria/viruses, allergens, odors, to name a few.

 Air purifiers provide many benefits.
 But, you must also recognize the various myths and unsubstantiated claims to avoid when purchasing an air purifier.
 The best option is to strike a balance between a unit that is right for you and a lifestyle that complements your choice.
 We’re here to help, so feel free to look around our site and learn more about the best air purifier for you.